-The suspension fed in through the inlet pipe is accelerated in a relatively small bowl diameter designed to suit clarification requirements.
+The suspension is fed into the decanter through an inlet pipe and is then accelerated in a relatively small diameter clarification bowl, which is designed to suit clarification requirements.

-The solid matter that has settled in the clarification bowl is pre-thickened by means of a short cone.
-Here the filling volume of the bowl and therefore the length of the dewatering section can be steplessly adjusted by means of a weir plate.
+The solid matter that has settled in the clarification bowl is pre-thickened.
+The filling volume of the bowl and therefore the length of the dewatering section can be adjusted by means of a weir plate.

-The pre-thickened solid matter is discharged over the discharge rim at the end of the clarification bowl and into a considerably larger dimensioned drying cone downstream.
+The pre-thickened solid matter is discharged, over the discharge rim at the end of the clarification bowl, into a considerably larger dimensioned drying bowl downstream.

-Here the solids cake is broken up and redistributed with a lower head of material ahead of the worm channel to match the larger cone volume and accordingly smaller filling volumes between channels.
+Here the solids cake is broken up and redistributed with a lower head of material, ahead of the scroll channel to match the larger bowl volume and smaller filling volumes between channels.

-At the same time the larger diameter of the drying cone guarantees high xg numbers at relatively low rotor speeds.
+At the same time the larger diameter of the drying bowl guarantees high g-numbers at relatively low rotor speeds.
 The residual liquid is drained off through a separate liquid outlet in the centrifuge housing.

-The solid matter carry-overs in the redewatering centrate are small and because of recirculation into the centrifuge are not to be rated as a loss or a load.
+The solid matter carry-overs in the centrate are small, and due to internal recirculation within the centrifuge are not rated as a loss.

-Product washing is also possible with the downstream drying cone, the wash fluid then being drained off separately from the mother liquor.
+Product washing is also possible with the downstream drying bowl, where the wash fluid is drained off separately from the mother liquor.